-Skilled nursing facilities provide short- and long-term medical and rehabilitative care, and 24-hour on-site staffing available for monitoring patients and residents.
+Skilled nursing communities provide short- and long-term medical and rehabilitative care, and 24-hour on-site staffing is available for monitoring patients and residents.
 Short-term care is appropriate for those who have been discharged from a hospital, and whom are recovering from injury, illness, or surgery.
 Many times short-term care is called transitional care, as most patients are transitioning back home after receiving rehabilitation therapies.
-Long-term care is residential in nature, and offers on-going care services for the residents living in a skilled nursing facility.
+Long-term care is residential in nature, and offers on-going care services for residents living in a skilled nursing community.

 What to Look For

 Unlike independent or assisted living, you may not always have time to research and plan for skilled nursing care, as injury, accident or illness may proceed admission.
-Frequently, families rely on the recommendations of social workers, hospital staff, or other medical professionals when deciding on a skilled nursing location.
+It is common for families to rely on the recommendations of social workers, hospital staff, or other medical professionals when deciding on a skilled nursing location.
 There’s also help from Medicare and Medicaid.

 The Five-Star Quality Rating System